carchi8py/FSND-P4-Design-A-Game/hangman/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, min, max, attempts
+    - Parameters: user_name, target (optional), attemps (optional)
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.

- - **get_game**
-    - Path: 'game/{urlsafe_game_key}'
-    - Method: GET
-    - Parameters: urlsafe_game_key
-    - Returns: GameForm with current game state.
-    - Description: Returns the current state of a game.
+Target is optional, if you don't provided it a random word will be used.
+Attemps is the number of guess you have to guess the word.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT